anmolshah80/modern-bank-app/README.md

 - Create Hero and Stats sections to let users know about the website at a quick glance with concise information
 - Create a Business, Billing, and Card Deal sections to list down the features of the card provided by the bank
 - Create a Testimonials, Clients, and CTA sections to render the clients' feedbacks, clients, and a call to action button to get started
+- Create a Footer section to render useful, community and partner footer links and copyright message
 - Add responsiveness to each of these sections for desktop, tablet, and mobile devices
 - Create a `deploy_production.yml` workflow to build and deploy the preview for each commit push, and deploy the changes to production for every commit push to `main` branch in Netlify